 It’s the same with diet: increasing the vitamin D you eat will help, but it is difficult to get enough vitamin D from food alone.

 The best vitamin D deficiency treatment is to take a daily supplement of 10μg all year round.

 That said, it’s also worth increasing your sunlight exposure (safely) and dietary vitamin D intake where you can:

 How to increase vitamin D in your diet

 Here are some of the best foods you can eat if you’re low in vitamin D:

 - Red meat

-- Wild mushrooms / those grown under UV light
+- Wild mushrooms or mushrooms grown under UV light

-You can also choose foods fortified with vitamin D, like:
+You can also choose foods fortified with vitamin D, such as:

 - Plant milks